rojinadeuja/rojinadeuja/README.md

 You can find some of my projects here.
 Recently I have mostly worked with **JavaScript (ReactJS, Node.js) and Python (for Machine Learning)**.

-I've also worked on numerous projects on **Java and C#(.NET)** for Web applications, desktop applications, android and windows mobile app development.
+I also have experience working with **Java and C#(.NET)** for Web applications, desktop applications, android and windows mobile app development.

 <p align='center'>
   <a href="https://www.linkedin.com/in/rojinadeuja/">